raspberrypilearning/comic-character/en/step_3.md

 ### Show the summary section

-Your users need to press a button to show the summary section.
+Your user needs to press a button to show the summary section.

 An `onclick` event can be added to the button.